Pearl Moore

-Pearl Moore (born March 16, 1957) is a retired American professional basketball player who played for the Women's Professional Basketball League.
+Pearl Moore (born March 16, 1957) is an American former basketball player.
 During her collegiate career at Francis Marion University, Moore established herself as one of the most prolific scorers in college history, male or female, and is the all-time career-scoring leader in women's college basketball.
-In 1979, she began her WBL career, playing with the New York Stars, then, the following season, Moore joined the St. Louis Streak.
-Moore was inducted into the Women's Basketball Hall of Fame in 2021.

-Biography
+She later played professionally in the Women's Professional Basketball League with the New York Stars and the St. Louis Streak.

+Early life

 Born in Florence, South Carolina, Moore began playing basketball while attending Wilson High School where she was in the starting line-up for all four years, and achieved early success, earning the MVP award at the 1975 and 1976 AAU Junior Olympic Games.

+College career

 Moore, who commenced her collegiate career with Anderson Junior College for one semester (where she amassed 177 points in eight games), transferred to Francis Marion University, and, because of AIAW rules, she was immediately eligible to play the remainder of the 1975–76 season for the campus's team, the Patriots.
 Patriots head coach Sylvia Hatchell reflected on Moore's unique ability to score: "She was outside, inside, she could handle the ball, draw fouls.
 I saw her wait for the defense to catch up with her so she could draw the foul and make a 3-point play.
 She was ahead of her time".